How to Reduce the Impact of Cognitive Biases on Project Decisions

 - False Consensus Effect: We often overestimate the extent to which others share our beliefs or opinions, and assume everyone is invested in the project.

-- Optimism bias: Project teams become overly focused on optimistic outcomes, which impacts on risk management, project selection, and change management processes.
+- Optimism bias: Project teams become overly focused on optimistic outcomes, which impacts risk management, project selection, and change management processes.

 - Use project meetings and reports to track the progress against the agreed plan and take actions where needed.
 Work closely with the appointed change manager or develop a change management plan to aid the implementation of the final deliverable in your organization.